wireapp/charon/README.md

 [Releases](https://github.com/wireapp/charon/releases) have then images with corresponding tag.

 ## Development
+Master branch is used as bleeding edge which is deployed as `latest` to staging environment.
+Stable releases are tagged and deployed to production.
+Significant or notable changes that would break current behavior are developed in separate branches and merged to master through the PR.
+Squashing is not necessary.

-It uses `pipenv` for dependencies management.
+Charon uses `pipenv` for dependencies management.
 Currently build on top of:
 - [Flask](https://github.com/pallets/flask) - development server and facade
 - [gunicorn](https://github.com/benoitc/gunicorn) - production server